 To pursue the mediation track, you must complete mediation training, which can be a lengthy process.
 Two of the best training schools are the Mediation Training Institute and the National Conflict Resolution Center.
 If you want to take the private route, you can pick this option.
 However, the program cost will probably be pricier.

 After you’ve completed the training program, it’s time to get your mediation certification.
 Here, you must actively participate in mediation sessions and learn from your superiors.
-The best essay writers in the legal domain are mediators by profession, so you can consult with them too.
+The essay writing service in the legal domain are mediators by profession, so you can consult with them too.
 You must assist someone for about a year before you can work independently, so reaching out to these services could be an option.

 What qualities does a Mediator have?